 For all models, identical SSR datasets were simulated for 29 out of the 30 markers that had perfect repeats (we excluded the L4 marker because it did not have perfect repeats, Tables S4 and S5), increasing confidence in the simulated model.
 We preliminarily checked that the population structure inferred with 29 SSR markers did not differ significantly from the inferences obtained with 30 SSR markers (data not shown).
 We assumed a generalized stepwise model of SSR evolution.
 Mutation rates were allowed to vary across loci, with locus-specific mutation rates drawn from a gamma distribution (α, α/μ) where μ is the mutation rate per generation and α is a shape parameter.
 We assumed a log-uniform prior distribution for μ (1e-4, 1e-3) and a uniform distribution for α (1.30).

 We used ABCtoolbox (Wegmann, Leuenberger, Neuenschwander, & Excoffier, 2010) with fastsimcoal 2.5 (Excoffier & Foll, 2011) to simulate datasets, using model parameters drawn from prior distributions (Table S6).
-(Pudlo et al., 2016).
+We performed 10,000 simulations per scenario how has been suggested (Pudlo et al., 2016).
 For each simulation, we calculated six summary statistics per population with arlsumstats v 3.5 (Excoffier and Lischer 2010): H, the mean heterozygosity across loci, sd(H), the standard deviation of the heterozygosity across loci, GW, the mean Garza-Williamson statistic across loci (Garza and Williamson, 2001), sd(GW), the standard deviation of the mean Garza-Williamson statistic over populations, NGW, the mean modified Garza-Williamson statistic over loci, sd(NGW), the standard deviation of the mean modified Garza-Williamson statistic over populations.
 We also computed pairwise FST (Weir and Cockerham, 1984) and genetic distances (δμ)2 (Goldstein et al., 1995) between pairs of populations.